15 Ways Sex Is Different in a Long-term Relationship

 Before: The woman was raring to go into sex.
 She wanted was to kiss and touch her partner — and have his hands all over her body.
 She was easily excitable and loved to be physical.
 Whether spontaneously breaking out into a dance or pulling her partner in close to her, she showed interest in being sexual.
 He loves her attention and opens his heart to her, having her at the center of his attention.

 Now: She seems disconnected and aloof.
-She bristles when her partner sneaks up on her in the kitchen or pulls away if he brushes against her in bed.
-Her libido seems to be non-existent, save for when she’s ovulating or during vacations.
-To have sex, she has to get herself ready and “in the mood.”
+She braces for impact when her partner sneaks up on her in the kitchen or pulls away if he brushes against her in bed.
+Her libido seems to be non-existent, save for when she’s ovulating or during the annual vacation.
+To have sex, she has to “get herself ready” and “in the mood.”
 It’s hard work, like preparing to hike Kilimanjaro, and it’s easily the last thing on her to-do list.
 The man sees that she is uncomfortable and feels like he’s inconveniencing her when he wants her to to want him; he pulls away rejected and she feels his withdrawal.
 She has no idea how to want sex again.

 6. DEEP CONVERSATIONS